SoftwareAG/c8y-docs/content/concepts/tenant-hierarchy-bundle/comparison.md

 ### Introduction {#introduction}

-When you think about offering your applications and services to your customers you need to think at some point about how to structure your customers within the platform. {{< product-c8y-iot >}} can help you with that in two different ways.
+When you think about offering your applications and services to your customers you must think at some point about how to structure your customers within the platform. {{< product-c8y-iot >}} can help you with that in two different ways.

 The first is **role-based access control (RBAC)** that is part of every tenant in the {{< product-c8y-iot >}} platform and lets you granularly define the rights of each user.
 This can be used to give certain users (like a customer) only partial visibility of the tenant (only the devices that belong to them).